Post Cancer Treatment for Women in Jacksonville, FL

 - Wound care

-Your physical therapist can evaluate you before beginning cancer treatment and design a specific exercise program to recover faster than if you were on your own.
+Exercise is good for cancer recovery.
+Specifically, moderate intensity exercises improve your aerobic capacity, decrease fatigue, and help your body heal.
+Our physical therapists can evaluate you before beginning cancer treatment and design a specific exercise program to recover faster than if you were on your own.

 Breast cancer is the most common type of cancer in women and a leading cause of death and suffering in women worldwide.
-Early detection reduces the risk of death significantly.
-Five and 10-year survival rates are 90% and 84%, respectively.
+After breast surgery, reconstruction, or radiation therapy, women may have difficulty reaching overhead due to swelling and scar tissue.

+Your care plan can include manual therapy and stretching to keep your skin as soft and flexible as possible.
 Manual therapy can also help reduce pain, burning, numbness, or tingling symptoms.
 Specific hands-on treatment and exercises can help control lymphedema and swelling.

 - Cardiovascular health